Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint7/index.md

 ![Helpful Histogram](histogram.jpeg)

 ## What we're planning to do this week
-* Access for full data cubes for Statswales2 [ON HOLD 18/04/2024]
+- Access full data cubes for StatsWales 2 [ON HOLD 18/04/2024]
-* Understand the variety of data sources
+- Understand the variety of data sources
-* SOW and Milestones - documentation required in support of Beta
+- Create SOW and Milestones document for Private Beta
-* Solution Design Document
+- Finalise Solution Design Document
-* Intro page
+- Implement 'Create a new dataset' page
-* Create first iteration of TO-BE journey map
+- Create first iteration of TO-BE journey map
-* Iterate data publishing content journey (prototype) - Version 3
+- Iterate data publishing content journey - prototype version 3
-* User research housekeeping
+- User research housekeeping of participant lists for Private Beta
-* Aligning roadmap and release plan
+- Align roadmap and release plan
-* Is there more than one data field in a current statsWales cube
+- Explore if there is more than one data field in a StatsWales 2 cube
-* Understand and reconcile geographical coverage options
+- Understand and reconcile geographical coverage options

 ## Goals
 These are the goals that we set for this sprint: